 Umbrella IT about Neural Networks and Text Detection App

-Sultan, our Head of the Mobile Development Department, told us briefly about the Text Detection application, neural networks, and artificial intelligence.
+Sultan, our Head of the Mobile Development Department, told us about the Text Detection application, neural networks, and artificial intelligence.

 Interviewer: Hello, Sultan!
 Please tell us about the Text Detection app.